ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/321123 Aggregate Base Courses.md

    1. D560 - Test Methods for Freezing and Thawing Compacted Soil-Cement Mixtures.
    1. D1556 - Test Method for Density and Unit Weight of Soil in Place by the Sand-Cone Method.
    1. D1633 - Test Method for Compressive Strength of Molded Soil-Cement Cylinders.
 1. QUALITY ASSURANCE
    1. Contractor's Qualifications
    1. Submit a list of projects, including locations, total area covered and dates, he has constructed a cement-treated base course during the past 3 years and a list of available equipment.
    1. DELIVERY, STORAGE, AND HANDLING
    1. Deliver materials, except bulk materials, in their original unopened containers, bearing label clearly identifying manufacturer's name, brand name, grade or type, and other pertinent information.
    1. Store materials in dry storage facilities until ready for use.
 1. PROJECT CONDITIONS
    1. Place the cement treated base course mixture only when the temperature in the shade is 4 degrees C (40 degrees F) or more.

-   1. PRODUCTS
+## Products

 1. MATERIALS
    1. Aggregate shall conform to CDOT Section 703.03, Class 1.
    1. Aggregate shall be furnished and placed in conformance with CDOT Section 304.
    1. Portland Cement